 The past six months along the east coast has seen very strong property price growth.
 One of the major reasons for this has been a lack of available stock coupled with very low-interest rates.
 With lockdowns making it difficult for people to go about their normal lives, it’s understandable that many people have been holding off from trying to buy or sell their homes as it is a major financial decision for most to contemplate.

 Now with general mobility conditions improving markedly, we’ve started to see a lot more stock come onto the market.
-New listings are continuing to rise as many people are simply trying to buy or sell a property that suits their current needs.
+New listings are continuing to rise as many people are simply trying to sell or buy a property in Brisbane that suits their current needs.
 This is a good thing for property markets as many people have been heavily restricted in what they’ve been able to do in recent months and found they were continuing to be out-bid at auctions they attended.

 What we’re seeing is some form of natural equilibrium coming back to property markets which is a healthy development and also what we need.
 With current auction clearance rates above 70% suggesting the market is still in bullish territory, this could indicate that some of the pent-up buyer demand is being met by vendors.